Bernstein-Sato polynomial and related invariants for meromorphic functions: Meromorphic Bernstein-Sato polynomial

-\begin{corollary} Let $R=\CC[x_1,\ldots, x_d]$ and $f,g\in R$ be nonzero elements such that $f$ does not divide $g$.
-Then, $b^\alpha_{f/g}(-1)=0$ for every $\alpha\in \RR$. \end{corollary} \begin{proof} We can assume that $f$ and $g$ are relatively prime.
+\begin{corollary} Let $R$ be either a polynomial ring $R=\KK[x_1,\dots,x_n]$ or a ring of holomorphic functions $R=\CC\{x_1,\dots,x_n\}$.
+Let $f,g\in R$ be nonzero elements such that $f$ does not divide $g$.
+Then, $b^\alpha_{f/g}(-1)=0$ for every $\alpha\in \RR_{>0}$ such that $b^\alpha_{f/g}(s)$ exists. \end{corollary} \begin{proof} After removing common factors we can assume that $f$ and $g$ are relatively prime.
 If $g$ is a unit, this is a known fact of the classical Bernstein-Sato polynomial.
 Then, the claim follows from Proposition \ref{PropNegOneIsRoot}, because $f$ and $g$ form a regular sequence.
 We note that $f$ is not a unit because it does not divide $g$. \end{proof}